kelvtang/pons-nft/contracts/README.md

 As a contract interface, this cannot be merged with the concrete PonsNft contract implementations.

 ## PonsNft

+This contract declares the PonsArtist, PonsArtistCertificate, and PonsArtistAuthority resources.

 ### `CollectionStoragePath`
 CollectionStoragePath specifies the standard storage path of the PonsCollection of an account.